yash-khanted/Ecommerce/README.md

 choose products, they can create wishlist and throw multiple products for checkout.
 A cart can be maintained for buying multiple products.

+## Features
+The features this application is going handle are
+1. Seller POV
+   - Add a new product to the platform
+   - Update the details of an existing product
+2. Consumer POV
+   - Search for a product with keywords
+   - Find all the products related to a category available in the platform
+   - create cart, add products to cart and buy all the products in cart

 ## Entities
 1. Product:
     - id: Long